PedroCavaleiro/KickApi-Core/README.md

 Depending on your platform (you must have NodeJS installed)

-**NOTE**
-This project will no longer be updated since Kick is taking too long to release it's API
+**NOTE: This project will no longer be updated since Kick is taking too long to release it's API**